avm-collection/anasm/README.md

 $ anasm ./examples/fib.anasm
 $ ./fib
 ```
-`anasm ./examples/fib.anasm` compiles the fibonacci sequence example into an avm binary `./fib`.
+`anasm ./examples/fib.anasm` compiles the fibonacci sequence example into an AVM binary `./fib`.

 See [the `./examples` folder](./examples) for example programs